Puerto Rico: 21st century

-It is thought that a combination of the debt crisis and two major hurricanes in the late 2010s, caused further departures from the island.
-Overall the population has decreased by about half a million in the 21st century, with many seeking better opportunities on the mainland.
+A combination of the debt crisis and two major hurricanes in the late 2010s caused further departures from the island.
+Overall, the population has decreased by about half a million in the 21st century, with many seeking better opportunities on the mainland.

 Puerto Rico held its statehood referendum during the November 3, 2020, general elections; the ballot asked one question: "Should Puerto Rico be admitted immediately into the Union as a State?"
 The results showed that 52 percent of Puerto Rico voters answered yes.
 In the United States in the early 2020s, the Puerto Rico Status Act was being worked on by Congress, and H.R.
-8393 passed the House in 2022—though it has not passed the Senate; this bill would support PR making a binding referendum.
-The bill does not decide PR's fate, it simply prepares the United States to respond to the outcome of the referendum.
-In the November 5, 2024, elections, there were three choices in a non-binding referendum which included Statehood, Independence, or Independence with Free Association on the ballot; Statehood won with 59%.
-In addition, on November 5, 2024, Jenniffer González-Colón, who is pro-statehood, won the office of Governor of Puerto Rico in the 2024 general election with nearly 40% of the vote.
+8393 passed the House in 2022—though it did not pass the Senate.
+In the November 5, 2024, elections, Puerto Ricans again voted for statehood.
+Jenniffer González-Colón, who is pro-statehood, won the office of governor with nearly 40% of the vote.